dritter-sap/deepbench_example_data_sets/README.md

 **Citation**:

-If you use this work, cite DeepBench benchmark
+If you build on or use this work, cite DeepBench benchmark
 ```
 @inproceedings{DBLP:conf/dbtest-ws/Belloni0SR22,
   author    = {Stefano Belloni and